vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     Make a note of the public key from the file **$home/.ssh/id_rsa.pub**.
 You need this while creating a config file for deploying the Tanzu Kubernetes Grid management cluster.

-1. If your bootstrap machine runs Linux or Windows Subsystem for Linux, and it has a Linux kernel built after the May 2021 Linux security patch, for example Linux 5.11 and 5.12 with Fedora, run the following command.
+1. If your bootstrap machine runs Linux or Windows Subsystem for Linux, and it has a Linux kernel built after the May 2021 Linux security patch, for example Linux 5.11 and 5.12 with Fedora, run the following command:

    ```
     sudo sysctl net/netfilter/nf_conntrack_max=131072